-The moment you decide to sell your home, you become a salesman.
-You may only have one product to sell, and it might be worth a lot of money, but you have one job.
-And that job is to sell the property without going under financially.
+The moment you decide to sell your home, you become a salesman, but not in the traditional sense.
+You only have one very expensive product to sell: your home.
 And if you can come out on top and make a profit, then you've succeeded at the highest level.
 Because that’s the ultimate goal—isn’t it?

 5 Tips for Setting Your Home's Price